 Section 17 and 18 of the Immigration and Refugee Protection Regulations sets out the prescribed periods for rehabilitation.
 For ease of review, a summary of eligibility requirements for rehabilitation and deemed rehabilitation based on various types of offences and convictions is provided below current to the time of posting.
-Please consult with Bellissimo Law Group PC or another authorized representative to determine if these provisions remain current and/or any applicability of these provisions to your case.
+Please consult with Bellissimo Immigration Law Group PC or another authorized representative to determine if these provisions remain current and/or are applicable to your case.

 - With respect to a suspended sentence, count five or ten years from the date of sentencing;